 Meniere’s disease is a rare vestibular condition that affects over 600,000 people in the US alone.
 With tens of thousands being diagnosed each year, more people are becoming familiar with this debilitating syndrome.
-However, Meniere’s disease is still relatively misunderstood.
+However, Meniere’s disease remains misunderstood by some.
 With that in mind, we’re going to take an in-depth look at the four primary Meniere’s disease symptoms.
 This will allow us to pinpoint a potential Meniere’s disease causes, and a natural way to relieve this underlying condition.

 Vertigo is a common symptom of many different conditions including BPPV (benign paroxysmal positional vertigo), MS (multiple sclerosis), vestibular neuritis, labyrinthitis, and an acoustic neuroma.
-However, vertigo that is associated with Meniere’s disease presents in rather specific ways.
+However, vertigo that due to Meniere’s disease presents in rather specific ways.
 Thus, it is an integral part of getting a Meniere’s disease diagnosis.

 In order to diagnose Meniere’s disease, a doctor will ask about your history of vertigo.
 You must have had at least two vertigo attacks (although many patients experience vertigo on a regular basis).
 These attacks must last for at least 20 minutes at a time but no more than 24 hours.
 Shorter bouts of vertigo likely indicate positional vertigo.
 Whereas longer bouts of vertigo can signify things like a serious case of mal de debarquement, which occurs when a person experiences vertigo following a long boat or plane trip or an amusement park ride.

 Tinnitus is a ringing or other sound that occurs in the ear when there is no external source of sound.
-Tinnitus is another common symptom and can be attributed to many different conditions.
+Tinnitus is another common symptom and can be present in many different conditions.
 For example, if you go to a loud rock concert, you may notice a ringing or buzzing sound in your ears when you lay down to go to bed that night.
-However, tinnitus exhibits itself in particular ways when it is connected to Meniere’s disease.
+However, tinnitus exhibits itself in particular ways when it has something to do with Meniere’s disease.

 First of all, in almost all cases, Meniere’s disease affects only one ear.
 Second, tinnitus may vary from patient to patient and flareup to flareup of the condition.
 In fact, according to one study, about a third of Meniere’s patients experience mild tinnitus, one third experienced moderate tinnitus, and the other third experienced severe tinnitus.
 The interesting part of the study was that increased severity of tinnitus was associated with a higher risk of drop attacks (when a sudden bout of vertigo causes a fall).
-Therefore, severe tinnitus may be associated with a greater risk of falls due to Meniere’s disease episodes.
-It is also suggested that more severe tinnitus is related to a more advanced form of Meniere’s.
+Therefore, severe tinnitus may cause a greater risk of falls due to Meniere’s disease episodes.
+Doctors also suggest that more severe tinnitus is due to a more advanced form of Meniere’s.

-Hearing loss due to Meniere’s is also associated with surgeries that are recommended for certain patients who are dealing with severe or advanced cases of this syndrome.
-Some of these surgeries are destructive and are used as a last resort.
+Hearing loss due to Meniere’s can be due to surgeries that certain patients with severe or advanced cases of this syndrome have to go through.
+Some of these surgeries are destructive.
 Many of the surgeries have a success rate of as low as 70%.
 They can also leave up to 30% of patients deaf in the ear the surgery is performed on (although 15-20% of these patients may have already experienced hearing loss in the ear prior to surgery according to some research sources).
 Either way, the low success rate and high risk of permanent hearing damage turn most patients off to these extreme options.

 Meniere’s disease patients can often identify the ear that is suffering from the condition most readily by the feeling of fullness in the ear that presents during an attack.
 This may be due to an overabundance of fluid in the ear which leads to the sudden onset of more severe symptoms.
 This excess of fluid is called endolymphatic hydrops.
 While researchers once thought this to be the primary Meniere’s disease cause, it is now acknowledged that the true cause is whatever is leading to the excess fluid and not the existence of the fluid itself.
 Some of these potential causes include: